port-labs/port-docs/docs/quickstart.md

 A **Relation** is a connection between two Blueprints and the Entities that are based on them.
 Using Relations you can create a connection graph between multiple Entities, the connection graph helps you understand the structure of your infrastructure and gain easier access to the data of related Entities.

-Currently our Software Catalog only has packages, but everybody knows packages are just the building blocks for larger applications and services, so we'll now create a microservice Blueprint to represent the application that will make use of our packages.
+Currently our Software Catalog has services and environments, but in practice everybody knows packages are just the building blocks for larger applications and services, so we'll now create a microservice Blueprint to represent the application that will make use of our packages.
 Our Microservice Blueprint will contain the following fields:

 In addition, our **Relation** will list the packages used by the microservice.